 Eligibility Criteria for Short-Term Disability in Illinois

-Although Illinois law doesn’t mandate employers to offer short-term disability (STD) benefits, you qualify for STD only if you’re covered under an employer-sponsored or private insurance plan that includes such benefits.
+Although Illinois law doesn’t mandate employers to offer short-term disability (STD) benefits, you qualify for STD only if you’re enrolled in an employer-sponsored or private insurance plan that includes this coverage.

 Steps to File a Short-Term Disability Claim